-The charges for PJM scheduling, system control and dispatch service are allocated on an unbundled basis.

-Certain control center facilities of the TOs also are required to provide scheduling, system control and dispatch service, which the Transmission Customer must also purchase.
+TO scheduling, system control and dispatch service charges (Schedule 1A") are based upon certain control center facilities of the TOs also are required to provide this service.
+These services are purchased by Transmission Customers.
 The charges collected are used to reimburse the TOs for their monthly control center expenses.